henrysevern/django_recipe_app/README.md

 # Adding bootstrap
 - Head to the bootstrap website and to the 'get started' section.
-- In the intoduction section part 2, copy and paste the link tag and add into the head tags of base.html
+- In the intoduction section part 2, copy and paste the link tag and add into the head tags of base.html.
-- Copy and paste the JavaScript script tags and add to bottom of the body tags in base.html
+- Copy and paste the JavaScript script tags and add to bottom of the body tags in base.html.

 ## Setting up admin
 In the terminal;
-- python manage.py migrate
+> python manage.py migrate

-- python3 manage.py createsuperuser
+> python3 manage.py createsuperuser

-- Create a username and password
+- Create a username and password.
 - Type /admin on the end of the browser url to access the admin.

+## Creating the model
+- Create a recipes model in the recipes/models.py file.
+- Make the migrations to update the database, in the terminal run:
+> python manage.py makemigrations

+> python manage.py migrate
+- In order to see the model in the admin it has to be registered in recipes/admin.py, add;
+'from . import models' 'admin.site.register(models.Recipe)'
+- Run the server, head back to ""/admin, login and add some recipes.
+- To use this real data in our template, update the recipes/views.py file home view to query the database.